 Pelvic inflammatory Disease

-- Pelvic inflammatory Disease usually develops as the result of spread of a sexually transmitted disease.
+- Pelvic inflammatory Disease usually develops as a result of the spread of a sexually transmitted disease.

-- Complications of untreated Pelvic Inflammatory Disease can include scar tissue, swelling of tubes, hydrosalpinx, pyosalpinx, enteric fever and bursted appendix.
+- Complications of untreated Pelvic Inflammatory Disease can include scar tissue, swelling of tubes, hydrosalpinx, pyosalpinx, enteric fever, and a burst appendix.